 Stock index futures trading

-Five-year charts for the stocks of each of the 1590 companies in the simulation, plus tables for commodities, interest rates, GDP growth rates, the Stock Index, and each player's net worth
+Five-year charts for the stocks of each of the 1590 companies in the simulation, plus charts for commodities, interest rates, economic growth rates, the Stock Index, and each player's net worth

-Players or companies can now invest in any of 15 ETFs (Exchange-Traded Funds, or investment companies, each investing in a particular industry sector and in some cases in options, commodity futures, stock index futures, or other derivatives
+Players or companies can now invest in ETFs (Exchange-Traded Funds), or investment companies, each of which invests in a particular industry sector and in some cases in options, commodity futures, stock index futures, or other derivatives

 Commodity futures trading (short or long)was added for speculation on oil, metals, and grains, plus hedging of those commodities by companies that use or produce them.
-Buying and storing of physical commodities for all companies except banks and insurers is now possible
+Buying and storing of physical commodities for all companies except banks and insurers is now possible as well

 A player can be granted executive stock options after becoming CEO of a company, and CEO bonuses are now more closely correlated to company earnings performance